bit-broker/website/content/en/docs/concepts/policy.md

 ### Data Segment

-The _data segment_ section of a policy definition, defines the maximum subset of data which will be visible when users access the [Consumer API](/docs/consumer/) via a policy key.
-The combination of a consumer authorization token and a policy key, is locked within a data segment.
+The _data segment_ section of a policy definition, defines the maximum subset of data which will be visible when users access the [Consumer API](/docs/consumer/) via a policy authorization token.
+The combination of a consumer authorization token and a policy authorization token, is locked within a data segment.
 There is no action they can perform with the Consumer API to break out in the wider [catalog](/docs/concepts/catalog/) of data.

 A data segment definition is made up of the following attributes: